OU UG English Sem 1 notes & grammar new syllabus w.e.f 2025-26

 poets and craftsmen?

-To test the oracle’s words and see
+To test the oracle’s words and see if anyone was wiser than him.

 5. Why does Socrates say he cannot stop doing